ibm-cloud-docs/virtual-servers/vsi_about_transient.md

 # Transient virtual servers
 The {{site.data.keyword.BluVirtServers}} transient offering is a good option if you have flexible workloads and want cost savings.
 You will save money by running your workload on a transient virtual server.
 Transient instances are provisioned when there is unused capacity available.
 Therefore, when data center resources are needed for full, on-demand accounts, you can also lose those resources.
 Transient instances are de-provisioned on a first-on, first-off basis when those resources need to be reclaimed.

+Transient virtual servers offer the following flexibility:

+* **Global availability**

+    The transient virtual server offering is available in data centers across the globe.

+* **Cost savings**

     Transient virtual servers are ideal for non-production workloads.
 For example, you might use a transient instance to test and develop applications, or test scalability in environments that don't require constant uptime.

-## Requirements
-To take advantage of transient instances, you must provision using the following public virtual server selections:
-* Transient
-* Your host location; you can select from the following data centers:
-    * MEX01
-    * SEO01
-    * PAR01

 Transient instances are public instances that use SAN-backed storage.